SyndiShanX/Synergy-HMW-GSC-Menu/README.md

 * If you aren't the Host of the Game the Menu won't work

+#### Pre-Patch Menu:

+* To use the Unlock All, Rainbow Classes, and Stat Setting Options you have to use the old [1.4.0 Menu/EXE](https://syndishanx.github.io/Synergy-HMW-GSC-Menu/Pre-Patch.zip)

+* Place the EXE in the Game Folder next to `hmw-mod.exe` and Launch it

+* You can use Unlock All, Rainbow Classes, and Stat Setting Options in this version, then play the Updated Version with the Updated Menu

 ## Credits

 This menu is based on [M203](https://github.com/Xeirh/M203) by [Xeirh](https://github.com/Xeirh)